 Evidence of income

-The prospective assurer/s must provide evidence about their assessable income for each of the relevant years.
-Where a person cannot provide evidence of their assessable income, their income will be taken to be nil.
+The prospective assurer/s must provide evidence about their assessable income for each of the relevant financial years (see section below).
+Where a person cannot provide evidence of their assessable income for a particular financial year, their income will be taken to be nil for that year.

 For the current financial year, the assurer/s must provide evidence about their assessable income for the part of the financial year up to the date on which the assurance is given, which may include the following: